 In 2001, when the industry began to see a greater infusion of laser engravers, Rowmark quickly responded by introducing a series of products engineered specifically for laser engraving.

 In April 2002, Rowmark made its first acquisition of IPI (Innovative Plastics, Inc.), a competitor in the signage, engraving, recognition and personal identification market.
 IPI was, and continues to be known for its unique product colors, patterns and finishes.

 In 2003, continuing to grow the company in a positive direction, Rowmark announced the creation of a new custom products division called Premier Material Concepts (PMC).
-The PMC division specializes in the manufacture of customized plastic sheet and roll stock for the thermoforming market.
-With an emphasis on customization, PMC's mission is to offer effective solutions to the demanding needs of the market.
+The PMC division specialized in the manufacture of customized plastic sheet and roll stock for the thermoforming market, and was sold to the Simona Group in 2018.

-Rowmark became an ISO 9001:2000 certified company on September 24, 2004, which simply means that procedures, processes and instructions have been put in place to ensure that the company's quality management system (from administration to manufacturing) is maximized to its fullest potential, resulting in quality products delivered to its customers.
+Rowmark became an ISO 9001:2000 certified company in September 2004, which simply means that procedures, processes and instructions have been put in place to ensure the company’s quality management system (from administration to manufacturing) is maximized to its fullest potential, resulting in quality products delivered to its customers.
 Rowmark has continued to maintain its ISO certification since.